 Hotel Hammer enjoys a central location on the historical Storgatan in Lillehammer.
 This well-preserved area with its characteristic low wooden houses is an experience in itself.
 From here, the city's selection of over 120 different shops and restaurants is close by.
 Furthermore, Lillehammer's main attractions are within a comfortable distance, such as Lillehammer Art Museum, Lillehammer Olympic Park and Hunderfossen family park.

-Complimentary evening meal
+Fika and evening meal

 Relaxation corner with sauna